zero-stroke/SecuritiesCorrelations/README.md

 Modifying the plot using anything other than the filter options will reset the filters.

+In rare circumstances localhost:8080 might not work for you due to the port being in use by another process.
+In this case find `port=int(os.environ.get('PORT', 8080)))` at the bottom of main_ui.py and change the port to another number.

 ## Future Enhancements:
 Integrate more data sources to provide a comprehensive analysis.